allisonayu/MEBench/README.md

 **main_env**: contains all the modern packages the evaluation script needs **trans_env**: dedicated to googletrans library and its old dependencies

 The evaluation script, running in main_env, uses the subprocess module to call the translate_worker.py script.
 This worker script is run using the Python interpreter from the trans_env, which had googletrans installed.
-This isolation method bypasses the dependency conflict, which allows both sets of packages to be used. (**CHANGE LATER**)
+This isolation method bypasses the dependency conflict, which allows both sets of packages to be used.

 ### Steps:
 Main environment terminal commands: